ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - **[Orange Munson](https://www.findagrave.com/memorial/95123044/orange-munson)** (1834-1910):
       - Via findagrave.com: "Orange, the son of Joseph, was born Aug 4 1834; married Mary (his 2nd cousin) Feb 18 1855; and after her death he married Johanna Ada Richardson.
 He was a farmer in 1880.
 They resided in Brookton, NY [Src: Munson Record V2.
 Myron Munson. p.
 1091, 1112]" Caroline Valley Community Church records from the time have a record of Orange and Ada Munson moving to Erin NY Aug 30, 1918 and needing a letter to transfer to the Methodist Church there.

-It may be worth noting that both Harvey Smiley and Orange Munson were two of the

 **Jessie (Shurter) Brewer (1881-1974)**